 Regulated Child Care

-Child care facilities and homes that comply with either a state's regulatory system or another system of regulation.
-In the United States, there is considerable state variation in the characteristics of the homes and facilities that must comply with regulations, as well as in the regulations themselves.
-A related term is "licensed child care," which often refers to a particular level or standard of regulation.
+Child care facilities and homes that are required to comply with either a state's regulatory system or another system of regulation.
+There is considerable state variation in the characteristics of the homes and facilities that must comply with regulations, as well as in the regulations themselves.
+See related: Licensed Child Care.

 Relative Child Care